 - Kumite Classic Scholastic Scholarships awarded in 2002 and 2003

-I received my black belt in June of 2008.
-For all of my life in martial arts, I have trained at Allegheny Shotokan Karate Club in North Huntingdon, Pennsylvania under master William Viola.
-William Viola is master of Shotokan karate and a USA Karate Federation Hall of Fame Inductee, and I was honored to be one of only a few students who were able to witness the event.
-He is also one of the founding fathers of the modern Mixed Martial Arts scene and is among the greatest Shotokan masters I continue to train with on a weekly basis.
+I started Shotokan karate in October of 2000.
+I received my first degree black belt on June 13, 2008.
+For all of my life in martial arts, I have trained at Allegheny Shotokan Karate Club in North Huntingdon, Pennsylvania under Shihan William Viola II.
+Shihan William Viola is master of Shotokan karate and a USA Karate Federation Hall of Fame Inductee, and I was honored to be one of only a few students who were able to witness that event.
+He is also one of the founding fathers of the modern Mixed Martial Arts scene and has earned the nickname of “godfather of MMA”.
+Shihan Viola is among the greatest Shotokan masters I continue to train with on a weekly basis.
+He continues to teach black belt class every Monday night to this day.
+Each class is a very traditional Shotokan experience.

 Throughout the years, I have had the privilege of working with many other great martial artist.
-Those including the late Roger Miller (founder of Syu Sin Do), the late Master Giuseppe Grasso (7th dan Shotokan master of Italy), and Shotokan world karate champion Dr. Clay Morton who received training directly under Shotokan master Kanazawa.
-Also on a regular basis, I also have the privilege of training with Shotokan expert and author Grenville Harrop.
+Those including the late Master Roger Miller (founder of Syu Sin Do), the late Master Giuseppe Grasso (7th dan Shotokan master from Italy), and Shotokan world karate champion Dr. Clay Morton.
+I also had the privilege of training for a while with Shotokan expert and author Sensei Grenville Harrop while he lived in the states.
+Sensei Grenville trained under Shihan Keinosuke Enoeda in Great Britain.
+He introduced me to many of Enoeda’s teachings as well as exposed me to the world of the JKA.

 Continuing the Journey